MicrosoftDocs/visualstudio-docs/docs/ide/what-s-new-in-visual-studio-2017.md

 We've also added different ways to install Visual Studio.
 Want to pick your own components instead of using workloads?
 Simply select the **Individual components** tab from the installer.
 Want to install Language Packs without also having to change the Windows language option?
 Choose the **Install language** tab of the installer.

+To learn more about the new installation experience, including step-by-step instructions that walk you through it, see our [Install Visual Studio](.../install/install-visual-studio-2017.md) page.

 >[!NOTE]
->For information on known issues in this release, see the [Known Issues](https://www.visualstudio.com/news/vs2015-vs#knownissues) section of the Release Notes.
+>Because this is a prerelease, we still have a few things to work on.
+To learn more, see the [Known Issues](https://www.visualstudio.com/news/vs2015-vs#knownissues) section of the Release Notes.

 ## Sign in across multiple accounts
 We've introduced a new identity service in Visual Studio 2017 RC that allows you to share user accounts across Microsoft developer tools, such as Team Explorer, Azure Tools, Windows Store publishing, and more.